MartinMalinda/vue-concurrency/docs/tasks-instances/index.md

 <RegisterForm :saveTask="saveUserTask" />
 ```

-When the form is submitted, the component just calls `saveTask.perform(userData)`.
+When the form is submitted, the component calls `saveTask.perform(userData)`.
 There's benefits to this approach:

 - There's no need to pass several props like `isLoading`, `serverError` and `onSuccess`
-- `Task` API is always the same, so it ensures code and UX consistency across different forms
+- `Task` API is always the same, so it ensures code and UX consistency across different places
 - The `saveUserTask` can potentially be also passed elsewhere
-- `saveTask` can be easily mocked in component tests.
+- `saveTask` can be mocked in component tests.
 There's no need to do network stubbing.
 You can test just client side validation in `RegisterForm` component test and the whole flow in an E2E test or `<RegisterPage>` component test.

 Let's take a look at a different scenario: